 Baby Eyebrows Red and Dry

 Have you noticed that your baby eyebrows are red and dry?
+Red eyebrows could mean irritated skin.
 Make sure to talk to your doctor if you notice this on your baby.
 It may be cradle cap!
 Cradle cap is Seborrheic dermatitis on the scalp of an infant.
 It can be on an infants scalp, behind their ears, on their face, in their armpits and anywhere your baby has little creases in their skin.
 It can also show up where your child’s eyebrows are.
 After discussing with your doctor, you can lightly, once a day, dap your babies eyebrows with warm water to encourage the whiteness to come off.

 Ways To Encourage Eyebrows To Grow

 There are so many companies and blogs touting ways to help your babies eyebrows grow.
 A lot of these recommendations are very dangerous for your babies skin and can cause more damage than good.
 Talk to your doctor about ways you can encourage the growth of your babies eyebrows.
+You may see hints of visible eyebrows on baby’s face in no time!

 Whether your baby has Cradle Cap or your babies eyebrows just won’t grow, one safe way to keep that area safe and moisturized is by putting just a little dabble of breast milk on each eyebrow.
 This can help your baby have some natural, safe ointment on their eyebrows.